TykTechnologies/tyk-operator/pkg/snapshot/README.md

 Export API Definitions:
    --snapshot <output_file>
-    	Pull a snapshot of ApiDefinitions from Tyk Dashboard and output as CR --all
+    	Pull a snapshot of ApiDefinitions from Tyk Dashboard and output as CR

-    	Dump all APIs
+  --group
+    	Creates an output file including an Security Policy object with ApiDefinition objects that are accessed by this Security Policy.
+Each Security Policy is created in separate file.

   --category <category_name>
-    	Dump APIs from specified category (default "operator")
+    	Dump APIs from specified category

 Export Security Policies:
   --policy <output_file>